 Positions of the planets this month

-Venus: The sister planet can be seen between the constellations of Aquarius and Pisces.
+Venus: The sister planet can be seen within the constellations of Taurus.
 Just like Mercury, the planet can only be seen at dawn and dusk.

-Mars: The red planet can be seen in the constellation of Pisces near Uranus, Jupiter and Mercury.
+Mars: The red planet can be seen between the constellations of Taurus and Cetus.

-Jupiter: The gas giant is visible in the constellations of Pisces.
+Jupiter: The gas giant is visible at the edge of the Pisces constellation.
 Jupiter can easily be spotted with the naked eye, even in highly illuminated cities.